Vojvodina: Politics

-The competencies of Vojvodina provincial bodies are rather limited, focused primarily on executive power without any substantive legislative and judicial jurisdiction.
+The competencies of Vojvodina provincial bodies are relatively limited, focused primarily on executive power without any substantive legislative jurisdiction.

 The Assembly of Vojvodina is the provincial legislature composed of 120 proportionally elected members.
 The Government of Vojvodina is the executive body composed of a president, vice-president, and secretaries.

 The political landscape of the province is dominated by pan-national political parties and, to a lesser degree, parties of the ethnic minorities.
 Once significant regionalist parties, that advocate more autonomy for the province, have not gained significant traction of votes in recent elections and are currently not represented in the Assembly of Vojvodina.
-Since 2012, the Serbian Progressive Party has been the dominant power in the provincial politics.
+Since 2016, the Serbian Progressive Party has been the dominant power in the provincial politics.

 Vojvodina is divided into 45 local government units: 37 municipalities and the 8 cities (Novi Sad, Subotica, Pančevo, Zrenjanin, Sombor, Sremska Mitrovica, Kikinda, and Vršac).
 Besides the local government, there are also seven administrative districts, which are regional centers of central government, but have no powers of their own.

 Demographics

-Vojvodina is ethnically, religiously, and linguistically, one of more diverse regions in Europe.
+Vojvodina is ethnically, religiously, and linguistically one of the more diverse regions in Europe.